 “I know what they’re doing, and I know why they’re doing it.”

-I believe this book is the fastest, simplest way for OOP developers to

-    start learning FP.
+I believe this book is the fastest, simplest way for OOP developers to start learning FP.

-    Also, as I always do with my books, I offer a large, free preview of the

-    PDF.
-I encourage you to review it before buying the full PDF via
+Also, as I always do with my books, I offer a large, free preview of the PDF.
+This version is a little older than the final version of the book, but if you’re unsure, I encourage you to read it before buying it at one of the links above:

-    Gumroad:

-    As always, I hope you like this new functional programming book, and I

-    hope it’s helpful.
+As always, I hope you like this new functional programming book, and I hope it’s helpful.

 Errata (bugs/issues in the book)